mubeeniqbal/guides/install-remix-os-on-vmware.md

 3. Enter size for first partition: **1024M**
 4. Enter hexcode for EFI system partition: **ef00**
 5. Enter partition name: **esp**
 6. Use up and down arrow keys to select the rest of the free space.
-Don't select the initial free space of 1007 KiB.
-It is left there for disk alignment.
+Don't select the free space of `1007 KiB`.That unused space is at the start of the disk and is a result of the default alignment value of 2048.